|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Commercial barbecue can be sources of added gluten, used as a thickener but making your own homemade barbecue sauce is fast and easy.
-This recipe makes a thick all purpose sauce, not too sweet or too hot, but a sauce that everyone should enjoy.
-Use it on grilled chicken, ribs, pulled pork, burgers or brats.
+Commercial barbecue can be a source of added gluten as flour and modified corn starch are often used as thickeners, but making your own homemade barbecue sauce is fast and easy.
+This recipe makes a thick all-purpose sauce that's not too sweet or too hot—a sauce that everyone can enjoy!
+Use it on grilled chicken, ribs, pulled pork, burgers, or brats.
 It is also a good dipping sauce for gluten-free chicken tenders.

 - 1/2 cup ketchup (gluten-free)

 - 1/2 cup brown sugar